 Slice, Stevenson Square, Manchester, M1 1JJ – Visit Now

 When was the last time you stumbled out of a bar and into a takeaway that served up food as fresh as Mama made?
-If your answer is “never”, we’re guessing you haven’t yet found new Manchester pizza parlour, Slice.
-It’s something of a new concept for takeaway dining in the Northern Quarter but although it may be new to Manchester, it’s steeped in tradition; not of Manchester but of Rome.
+If your answer is “never”, we’re guessing you haven’t yet found Manchester pizza parlour, Slice.
+It’s steeped in tradition; not of Manchester but of Rome.

 The tiny café, tucked into a former clothing warehouse on Stevenson Square, has the layout of a rudimentary canteen but with its hand-built pizza oven on view.
 And it’s this oven that makes Slice special.
 Every four hours the pizza menu changes so if you don’t find your killer topping during lunch that’s not to say it won’t be there come last orders.
 Owners Liam Cassidy and Matt McGuirk have worked together for six years.
 For the last two they’ve concentrated on creating Slice, spending several months in Rome training and working with a specialist pizza chef.
 Since returning to the UK their mentor has visited twice already so he’s clearly precious about his techniques that he’s handed down to the local pair.